coderefinery/research-software-engineering/content/sharing.md

    - [Web form to create, edit, and validate CITATION.cff files](https://citation-file-format.github.io/cff-initializer-javascript/)
    - [Video: "How to create a CITATION.cff using cffinit"](https://www.youtube.com/watch?v=zcgLIT5Qd4M)

-3. We will make our persistent and citable following [these steps](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).
+3. We can make our code persistent and citable following [these steps](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).